Publications

 Recent improvements in proteomics technologies have fundamentally altered our capacities to characterize human biology.
 There is an ever-growing interest in using these novel methods for studying the circulating proteome, as blood offers an accessible window into human health.
 However, every methodological innovation and analytical progress calls for reassessing our existing approaches and routines to ensure that the new data will add value to the greater biomedical research community and avoid...

-Detecting Boolean Asymmetric Relationships with a Loop Counting Technique and its Implications for Analyzing Heterogeneity within Gene Expression Datasets
+Detecting Boolean Asymmetric Relationships With a Loop Counting Technique and its Implications for Analyzing Heterogeneity Within Gene Expression Datasets

 Tuesday, October 29, 2024